florianfesti/boxes/documentation/src/api_generator.rst

 Most code is directly in this class.
 Sub class are supposed to over write the ``.__init__()`` and ``.render()`` method.

-The Boxes class keeps a cairo canvas object (self.ctx) that all drawing is made on.
+The Boxes class keeps a canvas object (self.ctx) that all drawing is made on.
 In addition it keeps a couple of global settings used for various drawing operations.
 See the ``.__init__()`` method for the details.